 People are strongly attached to their cultures.
-More so, in a diverse country like the USA, with a lot of cultures spread across over 100 cities, it is easy to see why people never want to let their cultures go.
+This is especially the case in a diverse country like the USA.
+With a lot of cultures spread across over 100 cities, it is easy to see why people never want to let their cultures go.
 Culture defines them even in foreign lands.
 They want to keep a piece of home and Blank Tag Co. is there to ensure that love is spread through the cultures and people get to feel represented even if they were far from their home countries.

 “Now we’re focused on making stickers relevant to all cultures in the U.S.”

-A bigger conviction statement from the About Us page on Blank Tag Co. is quite a thrill to read and we thought to just share it here and it states as follows:
+A bigger conviction statement from the About Us page on Blank Tag Co. is quite a thrill to read and we thought to just share it here:

-Remi says, “Once a customer purchases, we ship them out within 48 hours.”
+Remi says, “Once a customer purchases a sticker, we ship it out within 48 hours.”

 The stickers on Blank Tag Co. are not customizable by customers.
-The goal is to ensure that image ownership is handled well as this can be quite an impediment to business today, a complex matter that Remi and Alondra are not willing to allow to jeopardise their business.
-Additionally, customers not being able to customize the stickers is another sticking out point for Blank Tag Co. seeing as there are hundreds of sites that allow you to customize your stickers online, albeit, in a very complex arrangement.
+The goal is to ensure that image ownership is handled well as this can be quite an impediment to business today.
+In fact, the ownership of creative content is a complex matter that Remi and Alondra are not willing to allow to jeopardize their business.
+Additionally, customers not being able to customize the stickers is another feature that helps Blank Tag Co. to stand out seeing as there are hundreds of sites that allow you to customize your stickers online, albeit, in a very complex arrangement.

 WHY BLANK TAG CO.

 There is hardly, if ever, a new idea in the market.
-Which begs the question as to why Blank Tag Co. believes it is different as a company with its offerings.
+This begs the question as to why Blank Tag Co. believes it is different as a company with its offerings.

 “Our biggest selling proposition is that we make stickers that are culturally relevant and we focus on nostalgia,” remarks Remi Silva.
-He continues, “A lot of stickers companies make stickers that are pop-culture relevant, such as catchy phrases, but we try to make things that are more timeless.”
+He continues, “A lot of stickers companies make stickers that are pop-culture relevant, with catchy phrases, but we try to make things that are more timeless.”

-It might seem like it is not much difference, but at Pressfarm we have seen multi-million dollar companies built as passionately catering to culture from food to fashion and films, so that is a very important aspect and as a differentiator, gives Blank Tag Co. quite a surmountable proposition to customers.
+It might seem like it is not much difference, but at Pressfarm we have seen multi-million dollar companies built to reflect culture from food to fashion and films.
+For this reason, this aspect of Blank Tag Co. differentiates the brand by offering a unique proposition to customers.
 Nostalgia is definitely big, and a lot of people want to live and relive memories that make them happy.
-If Blank Tag Co. can do that then they have a very important part to play in how people remember who they are, and that can play into big money business.
+If Blank Tag Co. can do that then they have a very important part to play in how people remember who they are.
+Ultimately, these memories can generate lots of business.

-In case you are not convinced on the cultural front, Remi promises on the durability of the stickers, “Our stickers are extremely durable as well so you don’t have to rebuy the same sticker over and over (unless you really love that sticker!)”
+In case you are not convinced on the cultural front, Remi guarantees the durability of the stickers, “Our stickers are extremely durable as well so you don’t have to rebuy the same sticker over and over (unless you really love that sticker!)”

 A lot of startups begin as small side-hustles and grow into big companies.
-That is what Remi and Alondra are hoping might happen for Blank Tag Co.
+This is what Remi and Alondra are hoping will happen for Blank Tag Co.

 “We both have full-time jobs, but it doesn’t prevent us from growing Blank Tag at night,” he says.
 “We spend a few hours every night packing stickers, working on the site, or working on product development.”

 Many founders are not aware they can do this.
 All it takes is focus, and Remi’s startup is a good example.
-When you are not able to live your day job, it makes sense to grow your startup during the extra hours away from work such that the demand of your products and services force you out of your full-time job.
-It is safer than jumping into the unknown world of entrepreneurship without a fall back plan were your company to fail.
+When you are not able to leave your day job, it makes sense to grow your startup during the extra hours away from work until the demand of your products and services force you out of your full-time job.
+It is safer than jumping into the unknown world of entrepreneurship without a fallback plan in the event that your company were to fail.

-Even as more startups have target markets, this cannot be said of Blank Tag Co.
-The company is entirely focused on everyone, because happiness and the need for representation doesn’t not apply to one aspect of humanity and not another.
-It applies to all.
+While many startups have target markets, this cannot be said of Blank Tag Co.
+Rather than one specific target market, the company is focused on everyone.
+After all, happiness and the need for representation doesn’t just apply to one demographic.
+It applies to all of us.

 “Yes, our target market is everyone.
 Our goal is to make stickers for everyone so that they feel represented,” says the founder.
-That, of course, presents a bit of a trick game for the marketing aspect.
-You cannot focus your Google or Facebook Ads properly because your target audience is too wide, but it is not a huge worry for the Blank Tag Co. team.
+That, of course, presents a bit of a pickle when it comes to marketing.
+In this situation, it’s hard to focus your ads properly because your target audience is too wide.
+Even so, this is not a huge worry for the Blank Tag Co. team.